 Let’s be frank here.
-There are existing solutions that will allow you to build a 1D simulation.
+There are existing solutions that allow you to build a 1D simulation.
 There are some that can use Reduced Order Models as a component.
 There are some that will accept streaming sensor data as input.
 There are some that export such models as code.
-However, there are very few that will do all of these things.
+However, there are very few that do all of these things.
 Twin Builder can do all of those things today.
-That manifests in an easy to use solution where Digital Twins can be built fairly easily.
+That manifests in an easy-to-use solution where Digital Twins can be built fairly easily.

 IoT Platform Integration